socopower/Ethereum-Validator-Node-using-GCP/README.md

 ## Summary:
 ### **Software used for the realization of the guide**

-- Execution Client Used: Besu
+- Execution Client: Besu
-- Consensus Client Used: Teku
+- Consensus Client: Teku
 - Prometheus & Grafana
 - PuTTY
 - Staking-Deposit-CLI